brianom95/brianom95.github.io/_posts/2015-02-09-aconcagua.md

 image:  '/images/aconcagua0.jpeg'
 tags:
 ---
-WORK IN PROGRESS

 This is my account of climbing one of the world's highest and harshest peaks.
 Aconcagua is a world away from the lush slopes of Kilimanjaro.
-It's extremely arid, a place of extreme aridity, punishing winds, and a physiological toll that turns the final push into a battle of attrition.
-After months of preparation and acclimatization across the Andes, I joined a team in Mendoza to test myself against the highest peak outside of Asia.
+It's a place of extreme aridity, punishing winds, and a physiological toll that turns the final push into a battle of attrition.
+After months of acclimatization, I joined a team in Mendoza to test myself against the highest peak outside of Asia.
 I learned that on a mountain with a 30% success rate, physical fitness is only the baseline; the rest is discipline, patience, and mental grit.

 <p align="center" width="100%">
     <img width="400" src="/images/aconcagua1.webp">